 - Your text should be at least 1/4 away from cut edge.

 - Please save imagery as CMYK colors, or if they are just gray images save them as grayscale, especially if you have multiple images in your document.
 Check that you have used proper colors throughout the document, not a mixture of CMYK and RGB.

-- Use applications that are good for printing (InDesign, Publisher, Illustrator, etc.): We run most applications on both Windows and Macintosh environments.
+- Use applications that are good for printing (InDesign, Publisher, Illustrator, etc.)

 - Make sure your images are at least 300 dpi.
 If you download images from the web, they may look fine on your screen because your screen is the same resolution as the image (72dpi).
 Zoom in on the image and you will be able to determine if it is a good image or not.
 If you are not sure give us a call and we will help you.
 If you have already saved your image at a lower resolution you can not change it.
 Programs like Photoshop will let you type in a higher resolution but it will not change the look of it.
 Please be sure to follow all copyright laws regarding the use of web images.

 - If you use Photoshop to create your document, make sure your image size is set to 300dpi prior to adding the text.

 - If you are producing a document using the Ithaca College logo, be sure to adhere to the Ithaca College identity standards.